nikitavoloboev/data/docs/machine-learning/artificial-intelligence.md

 I liked [Joscha Bach's presentation](https://www.youtube.com/watch?v=ApHnqHfFWBk) on evolution of AI and how it relates to understanding of [consciousness](../consciousness/consciousness.md).

-[Language models](../nlp/nlp.md) like [DALL·E](https://openai.com/blog/dall-e/) and [Midjourney](https://www.midjourney.com/) are fascinating.
+[Language models](../nlp/nlp.md) like [GPT](chatgpt.md), [DALL·E](https://openai.com/blog/dall-e/) and [Midjourney](https://www.midjourney.com/) are fascinating.
+Curious how far scaling [transformer based language models](https://github.com/abacaj/transformers) get, [maybe they get us to AGI](https://arxiv.org/abs/2303.12712).

 I want to be able to have a voice assistant that 'knows me' and I can asks question too that is actually good.
 [LA](../ideas/learn-anything.md) is a tool I am building that hopefully eventually solves this problem as it will know in a lot of detail which knowledge you have and your preferences in learning.

 [On the Measure of Intelligence](https://twitter.com/alexkowsik/status/1518602848421961730) is a good read.
 [Bleeding Edge AI](https://bleedingedge.ai/) is nice way to stay up to date on AI.